 “Framing tech investments as business investments is vital to securing a competitive advantage and capturing more market share,” adds Lillie.
 “However, demonstrating a causal relationship between these investments and growth requires boards to first establish good measurement criteria and be able to clearly articulate the value that technological advancements can bring—for the entire organisation.”

 Deloitte Global’s survey paints a portrait of a boardroom that’s not as connected as it wants to be with technology—however respondents offered productive next steps to become more effective stewards of digital, cyber, and new technologies.

-Sixty-six percent of directors, along with 61% of executives, recommended educating board members on the latest technology trends.
-A similar subset of respondents recommended developing a more holistic plan to address technology and its link to strategy at the board table—prioritizing technology as an ongoing topic of conversation.
+Sixty-six per cent of directors, along with 61% of executives, recommended educating board members on the latest technology trends.
+A similar subset of respondents recommended developing a more holistic plan to address technology and its link to strategy at the board table—prioritising technology as an ongoing topic of conversation.

 “While management should be thinking proactively about the relevance of adopting new technologies, board members can play an important role in the decision-making by exploring the ‘what-ifs,’ and envisioning future possibilities,” says Rich Nanda, Principal at Deloitte Consulting LLP.
 “Together, C-Suite and boardroom executives can complement one another to drive a technology-driven strategy that is both effective in the short-term and delivers outperformance in the long-term.”